Code-Institute-Submissions/NickStevens722-MileStoneProject1/README.md

 ## UX

 The puspose behind the design for the website is for people to be able to find the information they are looking for intuitively.
+Every page follows the same base format of a background image with the critical information above it, with furthter information below.

+## Live Demo

+The deployed site can be found at this [link](https://nickstevens722.github.io/MileStoneProject1/).